Christopher Lillis: Career

-He competed in Freestyle Aerial Skiing at the FIS Freestyle Ski and Snowboarding World Championships 2021, winning the silver medal.
-He is the youngest man ever to win an FIS Aerials World Cup at 17 years old.
-He came in first in 2016 in Minsk.
-He also came in first in Almaty in 2020.

-His brother Jonathon Lillis competed at the 2018 Winter Olympics.
+He is the youngest man ever to win a FIS Aerials World Cup race, at 17 years old.
+He came in first at the 2016 cup in Minsk, Belarus.
+He also came in first at Almaty, Kazakhstan, in 2020.
+He competed in aerial skiing at the FIS Freestyle Ski World Championships 2021 in Almaty, winning the silver medal in men's aerials.